A Powerful Bootstrap Test of Independence in High Dimensions: Abstract

 \section{Abstract}

-This paper proposes a nonparametric test of independence of one random variable from a large pool of other random variables.
+This paper proposes a nonparametric test of pairwise independence of one random variable from a large pool of other random variables.
 The test statistic is the maximum of several Chatterjee's rank correlations and critical values are computed via a block multiplier bootstrap.
-The test is shown to asymptotically control size uniformly over a large class of data-generating processes, even when the number of variables is much larger than sample size.
+We show in simulations that other popular tests based on distance covariances do not necessarily control size under this null.
+Our test, on the other hand, is shown to asymptotically control size uniformly over a large class of data-generating processes, even when the number of variables is much larger than sample size.
 The test is consistent against any fixed alternative.
 It can be combined with a stepwise procedure for selecting those variables from the pool that violate independence, while controlling the family-wise error rate.
 All formal results leave the dependence among variables in the pool completely unrestricted.
-In simulations, we find that our test is very powerful, outperforming existing tests in most scenarios considered, particularly in high dimensions and/or when the variables in the pool are dependent.
+In simulations, we find that our test is typically more powerful than competing methods (in settings where they are valid), particularly in high-dimensional scenarios or when there is dependence among variables in the pool.